 Elective Title: 93KE720 — PEDIATRIC DIABETOLOGY

 Similar in outline to course 93KE710, this course will focus more on the problems of children with diabetes in an outpatient and diabetes camp setting.
 One week during the month, students will attend the American Diabetes Association (ADA) Camp (Camp John Warvel located on the grounds of Camp Crosley YMCA) in northern Indiana, under the guidance of Dr. Nebesio, other pediatric diabetologists, and endocrinologists and live in cabins with campers (ages 7-16).
-Camp will be from June 4th (Sunday) to June 10th (Saturday) with a mandatory camp orientation at the camp on June 3rd (Saturday).
-At camp, students will be an integral part of the health care team and participate fully in insulin injections, blood sugar testing, insulin dose adjustment, meal supervision, and may join campers in all camp activities.
+Camp will be from June 3rd (Sunday) to June 9th (Saturday) with a mandatory camp orientation at the camp on June 2nd (Saturday).
+At camp, students will be an integral part of the health care team and participate fully in insulin injections, blood sugar testing, insulin dose adjustments, meal supervision, and may join campers in all camp activities.
 Students will spend the other 3 weeks at Riley Hospital in outpatient and outreach clinics in Indianapolis where they will participate in evaluation and management of infants, children, and adolescents with diabetes and other endocrine diseases.
-Disorders of growth, puberty, adrenals, thyroid, genital development, and calcium are all commonly seen in the Endocrine Clinic.
+Disorders of growth, puberty, adrenal, thyroid, genital development, and calcium are all commonly seen in the Pediatric Endocrine Clinics.
 While in outpatient clinics, and depending on how many students take the elective, approximately 1 to 3 days each week will be spent in Diabetes Clinic and approximately 2 to 3 days each week in Endocrine Clinic.
-The student may also participate in rounds and follow-up of any hospitalized patients.
 A brief final report and presentation on some aspect of pediatric endocrinology or diabetes care is required; this involves a Powerpoint presentation and paper.
 This elective is particularly recommended for students interested in the medical care of children, adolescents, and young adults with diabetes.

 Primary Contact for Add/Drops: Todd Nebesio, MD (firstname.lastname@example.org)